-As required under Schedule V of the Securities Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, I hereby confirm that the Company has adopted a Code of Conduct for all Board Members and Senior Management Personnel of the Company and the same has been placed on the website of the Company.
+As required under Schedule V of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, I hereby confirm that the Company has adopted the Code of Conduct for all Board Members and Senior Management Personnel and the same has been placed on the website of the Company.

-The Members of the Board and Senior Management Personnel have affirmed compliance with the Code of Conduct on an annual basis in respect of the financial year ended March 31, 2022.
+The Members of the Board and Senior Management Personnel have affirmed compliance with the respective Code of Conduct, as applicable to them for the financial year ended March 31, 2023.